Prof. Dr. Dr. h. c. Michael Wagner

 - We have obtained an enrichment of the ammonia-oxidizing thaumarchaeote Nitrososphaera gargensis and have analyzed this moderately thermophilic strain genomically (Spang et al., 2012).
 Interestingly it produces F420 and has a more flexible central carbon metabolism than expected.
 In the meantime we succeeded in obtaining a pure culture of this strain.

 - We recently demonstrated that N. gargensis is the first known organisms that can grow on cyanate as sole source of energy and reductant.
-While other known ammonia-oxidizers lack this capability, all genome-sequenced nitrite-oxidizers possess a cyanase for conversion of cyanate to ammonium and CO2.
+While many other ammonia-oxidizers lack this capability, all genome-sequenced nitrite-oxidizers possess a cyanase for conversion of cyanate to ammonium and CO2.
 Using co-culture experiments we showed that cyanase-positive nitrite-oxidizers can team up with cyanase-negative ammonia oxidizers to enable growth of both partners on cyanate.
 This new type of interaction between nitrifiers via reciprocal feeding also showed that the first step in nitrification can in some cases be performed by nitrite-oxidizers (Palatinszky et al. 2015).
 Furthermore, we recently launched a new project in order to determine the importance of cyanate conversion in terrestrial and aquatic environments and demonstrated that reciprocal feeding of nitrifiers also occurs with urea as substrate (Koch et al. 2015, PNAS).

 Now working on this theme: Ping Han, Katharina Kitzinger, Mario Pogoda, Maria Mooshammer (previously Alexander Galushko, Márton Palatinszky)

 Collaboration partners: Nico Jehmlich, Martin van Bergen (UFZ, Leipzig, Germany)